Title: After Always

-*I received an ARC copy courtesy of NetGalley and Simon Pulse in exchange for an honest review.
-This does not affect my review in any way.
+*I received an ARC copy via NetGalley in exchange for an honest review.
+This does not effect my review whatsoever*

 Lydia Li’s life ended when Tristan died.
 At least, that’s how it felt.
 Sure, they had problems and he could be a little…intense…at times, but he’d loved her.
 He was the Romeo to her Juliet… And now he was gone.

 When her parents get her to agree to a summer across the country with a music teacher who runs an inn, Lydia agrees.
 But it’s different than what she expected.
 There’s something else there.
 Something that feels a lot like Tristan.
 But that’s impossible, right?

 Then there’s Michael Malone, the quiet guy who’s Tristan’s opposite in every way.
 And Lydia can’t help but be drawn to him…and whatever the house is hiding.